notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 ## Lack of D party enthusiasm/turnout
 - was the D loss due to poor Democratic turnout or to Ds switching to R?
 - 100 day polls e.g. [[Balz25trumpApprovSink]]: D's still not popular, and Ds not satisfied Ds, unlike Rs who *are* satisfied with Trump
+- Blacks not optimistic about progress?  [[Horowitz25policeBLM5yearsFloyd|Horowitz25: Views of Race, Policing and Black Lives Matter in the 5 Years Since George Floyd’s Killing]]
 ## Abortion overemphasized, not important
 - abortion a concern of young women, not old?
 - more concern about economy